ibm-cloud-docs/account/iam-userid_keys.md

 The API key inherits all assigned access for the user identity for which it is created, and the access is not limited to just the account where the API key is created because it inherits any policies that are assigned to the user.
 So, if the user has access to resources from multiple accounts, then the API key inherits the access from all accounts.
 Therefore, it is possible that a user's API key can be used to generate a token and access resources that a user has access to outside of the account where the API key was created.

+To avoid this, you can enable cross-account restrictions.
+With cross-account restrictions, you can specify an allowlist of accounts that can access resources in your account.
+You can also leave the allowlist empty.
+This way, if a user tries to access resources in your account with an API key that is created in different account, they are denied access For more information, see [Managing cross-account restrictions](/docs/account?topic=account-cross-acct).

 Because the API key that is associated with your user identity has all of the access you're entitled to across any account that you are a member of, you must be cautious with how you use your API key.
 For example, an {{site.data.keyword.cloud_notm}} service might need to act on behalf of a user or access services that are not IAM-enabled, so the service might request a user API key.
-In these cases, it is recommended that you create an API key that is associated with a functional ID that is assigned the minimum level of access that is required to work with the service.
+In these cases, create an API key that's associated with a functional ID that is assigned the minimum level of access that is required to work with the service.

 A functional ID is a user ID created to represent a program, application, or service.
 The functional ID can be invited to an account and assigned only the access for a particular purpose, such as interacting with a specific resource or application.
-The functional ID should be granted only the minimum level access in a single account that is needed for the specific function, which it was created.
+The functional ID should be granted only the minimum level access in a single account that is needed for the specific function for which it was created.

 If you are applying a trusted profile, you can't create a user API key.
 You can still create and manage all other API keys.
 For example, service ID API keys.
 For more information, see [FAQs about IAM](/docs/account?topic=account-iamfaq#tp-apikey).
 {: note}